Notes on Our Name and Logo

 Randal Doane, captain

 Randal Doane is an award-winning writer who grew up in the San Joaquin Valley of Northern California.
 After stops at four different colleges, he packed his bags and degrees from UC Santa Barbara and San Francisco State University for New York City.
 After five, fun-filled years in Manhattan and Brooklyn, Randal absconded to the Midwest, and set up shop in Northeast Ohio, where he taught courses at nearby colleges and worked as a college dean.
 In 2014, Randal joined the world of commercial letters with Stealing All Transmissions: A Secret History of The Clash (PM Press), which won him modest fame with critics and aging punk rockers.
 After 11 years at Oberlin College, where he wrote and edited materials for a variety of constituencies, he founded Cadence Editorial Services.
 For fun, Randal keeps good company and a steady cadence on his road bike, and paddleboards with his daughter and his dog.
-(We have two boards, and Seamus rides with me.)
+(Seamus rides with him.)
 Randal remains happily and gainfully married.